-So here’s the story of the biggest risk I ever took, why I’m a terrible person for taking it and how it has made me a much better man.
+So here’s the story of the biggest risk I ever took, why I’m a terrible person for taking it, and how it has made me a much better man.

-I’m a video game addict.
+Let’s just be clear on one thing right away: I’m a video game addict.

-Back in 2006, I convinced myself that this video game I had heard so much about was something I should pick up.
+But back in 2006, I convinced myself that this video game I had heard so much about was something I should pick up.
 Worse yet, I convinced everyone else around me that it wouldn’t suck up too much of my time.
 I mean, it was just a simple outlet for digital recreation.
 Duh!

 The game: World of Warcraft (a.k.a.
 WoW).

 I took a giant risk picking up WoW knowing my history with video games.
-I need to quickly walk you through my sordid history with video games so you can fully understand why.
+I need to quickly walk you through my sordid history with video games so you can understand why.